-- 1. The assessment method, including the weighing of components, is to be transparent such that the student can ascertain how the result was reached. - 2.
-Written examinations will be assessed, with due observance of the provisions contained in Article 14 subsection 1, on the basis of model answers and standards that have been laid down in writing in advance and that may be revised during correction. - 3.
+- 1. The assessment method, including the weighing of components, is to be clear such that the student can ascertain how the result was reached. - 2.
+Written examinations will be assessed, with due observance of the provisions contained in Article 14 subsection 1, on the basis of model answers and standards that have been laid down in writing in advance and that can be revised during correction. - 3.
 A result will be indicated by a mark, a V (voldaan pass), an O (onvoldoende fail) or a VR (vrijstelling exemption). - 4.
-A final mark for a subject will be expressed in a whole mark, a half mark or in a mark in decimals from 1.0 to 10.0.
+A final mark for a subject will be expressed in a whole mark or a half mark from 1.0 to 10.0.
 The meaning of the marks is as follows: